Halifax Things to Do

 Accommodations in Halifax

-Halifax has an abundance of hotels and Airbnbs to choose from.
+Halifax has an abundance of hotels to choose from.
+You can use Expedia (click here) or Hotel (click here) to search for the best hotel for you.
 It is best to stay in the downtown area so that you can walk everywhere.
 The downtown area is small so the location of your accommodation does not matter that much.

 Our accommodations for 7 nights was a beautiful condo in downtown Halifax.
 The floor to ceiling windows overlooked the Halifax Harbour.
 To the West we could see Fort George on top of the Citadel and to the East the remarkable Halifax Central Public Library.